chebil/DESLab/content/authors/rekik/_index.md

   - Researchers
 ---

-Khalil Chebil is an assistant professor of computer science at the prince Sattam University - Saudi Arabia.
-His research interests include decision aid algorithms, optimization and linear programming.
+Molka Rekik received the Ph.D. degree in Computer Science from Faculty of Economic Sciences and Management of Sfax University, in 2017.
+She is currently working as an Assistant Professor with the College of Computer Engineering and Sciences, Prince Sattam bin Abdulaziz University (PSAU), Alkharj, Saudi Arabia.
+Her research interests include cloud engineering, business intelligence, and optimization.